 - A. Location and Setbacks.
-Off-street parking lots shall meet the setback requirements applicable to parking, as may be specified in the zoning district or which may be specified for individual uses. - B. Parking Construction and Development.
+Off-street parking lots shall meet the setback requirements applicable to parking, as may be specified in the zoning district, as specified for individual uses, or sufficiently set back to remain outside of required buffer areas and street yard greenways. - B. Parking Construction and Development.
 The construction of any parking lot shall require approval of a site development plan in accordance with Article 13.
 Construction shall be completed and approved by the Zoning Administrator before a certificate of occupancy is issued, and the parking lot is used. - 1.
 Pavement.
 All parking lots and vehicle, container, and equipment storage areas shall be paved with asphalt or concrete and shall be graded and drained so as to dispose of surface water that might accumulate.
 Alternative paving materials, such as permeable/grass pavers, stone, or asphalt millings, may be approved for all or a portion of the parking areas, based upon credible evidence of the durability and appearance of the proposed materials.
 For storage areas, a substitute for hard-surfaced pavement may be approved by the City Council in conjunction with conceptual site development plan review upon a determination that there are no adverse effects on adjoining properties.